electron/electron/docs/tutorial/desktop-environment-integration.md

 win.setThumbarButtons([]);
 ```

-## Unity launcher shortcuts (Linux)
+## Unity Launcher Shortcuts (Linux)

-In Unity, you can add custom entries to its launcher via modifying `.desktop`
+In Unity, you can add custom entries to its launcher via modifying the `.desktop`
-file, see [Adding shortcuts to a launcher][unity-launcher].
+file, see [Adding Shortcuts to a Launcher][unity-launcher].

 __Launcher shortcuts of Audacious:__

 ![audacious](https://help.ubuntu.com/community/UnityLaunchersAndDesktopFiles?action=AttachFile&do=get&target=shortcuts.png)

-## Progress bar in taskbar (Windows & Unity)
+## Progress Bar in Taskbar (Windows & Unity)

-On Windows, a taskbar button can be used to display a progress bar.
+On Windows a taskbar button can be used to display a progress bar.
 This enables
 a window to provide progress information to the user without the user having to
 switch to the window itself.